Our Mission

 • FRI students are more likely to graduate with a STEM degree

-• FRI students effectively learn career readiness and transferrable skills
+• FRI students effectively learn career readiness and transferable skills

 Experiencing Long-Term Benefits